 All three of these platforms are offering a unique investing experience.
-They all offer commission-free trading with a small minimum account balance.
+They all offer commission-free trading with a small to no minimum account balances.
 What sets them apart from each other is the features of each app.

 M1 Finance has the best features for long term and dividend investors.